Analysis | Fantasy football 2020: This is what the perfect draft looks like

 I will caution you that some players come off the board in this “perfect draft” at significantly different slots than their average draft position would suggest.
 This is a feature, not a bug.

 Remember: This is the perfect draft based on our 2020 projections, so some players will have more or less projected value than the public perceives.
 Use this to your advantage.
+And here’s an explanation for why Christian McCaffery should be the top overall pick, along with the rest of the top projected picks.

-The picture of perfection in the draft grid below was crafted for a 12-team, point-per-reception (PPR) league using the following starting lineup: one quarterback, two running backs, two wide receivers, one tight end, one flex player (RB/WR/TE), one defense, a kicker and seven bench players.
+The picture of perfection in the draft grids below was crafted for a 12-team, point-per-reception (PPR) league using the following starting lineup: one quarterback, two running backs, two wide receivers, one tight end, one flex player (RB/WR/TE), one defense, a kicker and seven bench players.

-The projection below is updated based on reports of player health and anticipated roles as of Aug.
+The projections below is updated based on reports of player health and anticipated roles as of Aug.
 10.

 Running backs are the most important position in this year’s draft.
 In a 12-team league that starts two RBs plus a flex player, as many as 36 running backs could be in lineups on any given week.
 Yet a quick look around the league shows there are maybe 40 viable fantasy running backs, once you account for running backs by committee and third-down backs catching passes out of the backfield.
 In other words, almost all of the usable players at the position will be in a weekly starting lineup, and certainly all of them will be on an active roster.
 That could leave you fighting with everyone else on the waiver wire for any RB that gets moved up the depth chart.

-That’s why there will be a run on running backs from the beginning of most drafts.
+That’s why there will be a run on running backs from the beginning of most drafts, starting with the consensus top pick, Christian McCaffrey.
 Ten of the first 12 names called are expected to be running backs; so are 15 of the first 24 picks.
 However, that might be an overreaction.
 Wide receivers Michael Thomas, Julio Jones, Davante Adams and Tyreek Hill all have a case to be first-round picks based on their projected 2020 production.
 But if you start with a receiver, you must follow up with at least one running back in the next two rounds.

 And forget about utilizing the Zero RB strategy, which focuses on wideouts and tight ends at the expense of the running back position.
 The projected fantasy output of backs taken in Round 3 or later will be significantly lower than those from the first two rounds, making the position a high priority earlier than usual.